Yuri05/Christoph_dAb2-Model/Evaluation/Input/Content/Section2.1_Modeling_Strategy.md

-The general concept of building a PBPK model has previously been described by Kuepfer et al. ([Kuepfer 2016](#main-references)) Regarding the relevant anthropometric (height, weight) and physiological parameters (e.g. blood flows, organ volumes, binding protein concentrations, hematocrit, cardiac output) in adults was gathered from the literature and has been previously published ([PK-Sim Ontogeny Database Version 7.3](#main-references)).
-The information was incorporated into PK-Sim® and was used as default values for the simulations in adults.

-The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([Schlender 2016](#main-references)) or otherwise referenced for the specific process.

-First, a base mean model was built using clinical Phase I data including selected single dose studies with intravenous and oral applications (capsule) of dapagliflozin to find an appropriate structure to describe the pharmacokinetics in plasma.
-The mean PBPK model was developed using a typical European individual.
-The relative tissue specific expressions of enzymes predominantly being involved in the metabolism of COMPOUND...

-Unknown parameters (see below) were identified using the Parameter Identification module provided in PK-Sim®.
-Structural model selection was mainly guided by visual inspection of the resulting description of data and biological plausibility.

-Once the appropriate structural model was identified, additional parameters for tablet formulations were identified.

-The model was then verified by simulating:

-- ...
+The development of the large molecule PBPK model in PK-Sim® has previously been described by Niederalt et al. ([Niederalt 2018](#5-references)).
+In short, the model was built as an extension of the PK-Sim® model for small molecules incorporating (i) the two-pore formalism for drug extravasation from blood plasma to interstitial space, (ii) lymph flow, (iii) endosomal clearance and (iv) protection from endosomal clearance by neonatal Fc receptor (FcRn) mediated recycling.

+For model development and evaluation, PK data were used from compounds with a wide range of solute radii and from different species.
+The PK data used for parameter estimation were from the following compounds:  antibody–drug conjugate BAY 79-4620 in mice (Bayer in house data),  antibody 7E3 in wild-type and FcRn knockout mice  ([Garg 2007](#5-references), [Garg2009](#5-references)), domain antibody dAb2 in mice ([Sepp 2015](#5-references)), antibodies MEDI-524 and MEDI-524-YTE in monkeys ([Dall' Acqua 2006](#5-references)), and antibody CDA1 in humans ([Taylor 2008](#5-references)).
+The PK data used for model evaluation were from inulin in rats  ([Tsuji1983](#5-references)) and tefibazumab in humans ([Reilly 2005](#5-references)).

+The PBPK model including the estimated physiological parameters as described by Niederalt et al. ([Niederalt 2018](#5-references)) is available in the Open Systems Pharmacology Suite from version 7.1 onwards.

+This evaluation report focuses on the PBPK model for the domain antibody dAb2.

-Details about input data (physicochemical, *in vitro* and clinical) can be found in  [Section 2.2](#methods-data).
+Details about input data (physicochemical, *in vitro* and PK) can be found in  [Section 2.2](#22-data).

-Details about the structural model and its parameters can be found in  [Section 2.3](#model-parameters-and-assumptions).
+Details about the structural model and its parameters can be found in  [Section 2.3](#23-model-parameters-and-assumptions).